CCurl/c4a/README.md

 - c4a has 'a', 'b', and 't' words.
 - c4a reads 'blocks.fth' into memory on load.
 - - This is what it uses to edit and load blocks.
-- - Use 'flush' to write it back to disk/flash.

 ## Tags
 | Tag | Word | State | Description |